StaceyLouis/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic Html provides meaning and specificity to a website.
+Instead of Using a lot of Divs, its best to name elements <header> or <footer> as that tells the browser exactly what the element is. this improves search optimization and allows screen readers to understand elements on the page

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display block will push each item to a new line and inline will put them on the same line

 3. What are the 4 areas of the box model?

+margin, border,padding and content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+it would use the cross axis.

 5. Explain why git is valuable to a team of developers.

+git allows for remote collaboration. when one dev works on a section, that can be merged in real time where the other devs can see whats being done.
+It helps to prevent overlap in code .

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.